WouterBesse/ConvDenoiser/README.md

-# Ways of denoising Mel Cepstrums using convolutional networks.
+# Speech Enhancement using CNN's and Speech Features

 In this repo, I'm trying to denoise noisy Mel Cepstrums for resynthesis with a vocoder.
 For this I have three legacy experiments, and one main architecture using a **WaveNet VAE** setup.